real-DEAL/Breadcrumb/README.md

 - [ ] Get into your assigned groups (end of this document)

 - Each member should spend five minutes (no talking) answering the following questions:
   - [ ] What are my 2 greatest technical strengths?
   - [ ] What are my 2 greatest technical challenges?
   - [ ] What are my personal goals for this project?

+- Group Discussion
-- [ ] Discuss your answers with your group.
+  - [ ] Discuss your individual answers with your group.
 Get to know each other.

-- [ ] Begin brainstorming with your group about ideas in prep for the afternoon lecture.

 ### Role Assignment
 As a group, decide which team members will fulfill each of the three core scrum roles.